Improving the nation's health and well-being.

 Diabetes Prevention Program

 The YMCA's Diabetes Prevention Program is helping reduce the burden of chronic disease in communities across the nation.
 The program helps those at high risk for developing Type 2 Diabetes adopt and maintain healthy lifestyles by eating healthier, increasing physical activity and losing a modest amount of weight in order to reduce their chances of developing the disease.
-Contact Susan Ruff, YMCA's Diabetes Program Coordinator, email@example.com for more details.
-Take the Diabetes Risk Assessment.
+Contact Beth Deakins, the YMCA’s director of Healthy Living, at email@example.com for more details.

 The Y offers a free, 6-week program designed to provide diabetes education for individuals previously diagnosed or at high risk for developing the disease.
 Through local collaborations in the community, the Y offers weekly classes led by health professionals including a Certified Diabetes Educator, Licensed Dietitian and a YMCA Wellness Center Manager.
 Along with classes, each participant is eligible for a free 12-week individual YMCA membership.
-Contact Susan Ruff, YMCA’s Diabetes Program Coordinator, firstname.lastname@example.org for more details.
+Contact Beth Deakins, the YMCA’s director of Healthy Living, at firstname.lastname@example.org for more details.